-Except for deferred entry for Reception Year Group children, applications will not normally be considered in advance of the date the place is required this will be up to 21 school days in advance.
-However, applications for admission in September 2025 can be made from 1 June 2025.
+Except for deferred entry for Reception Year Group children, applications will not normally be considered in advance of the date the place is required, this will be approximately 35 days for those moving house, and 21 days for those not moving house.
+However, applications for admission in September 2027 can be made from 1 June 2026.